1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

 ??? example "Tramming The X-Axis Gantry"

     To make sure that the bed and the x-axis gantry are parallel to each other, you should also tram the gantry in relation to the bed itself - if you're using the stock spacers.
 If you're using adjustable spacers, you should tram the x-axis gantry to the frame and then tram the bed in relation to the nozzle (imhoo).
-See the expandable box in the section [X-Axis Gantry](../axes.md/#x-axis-gantry) to read how you could do it.
+See the section ["Tramming The X-Axis Gantry"](axes.md#tramming-the-x-axis-gantry) to read how you could do it.

 ## Mods